Mathematics: Education

 Mathematics has a remarkable ability to cross cultural boundaries and time periods.
 As a human activity, the practice of mathematics has a social side, which includes education, careers, recognition, popularization, and so on.
-In education, mathematics is a core part of the curriculum and forms an important element of the STEM academic disciplines.
+In education, mathematics is a core part of the curriculum and forms an important element of the science, technology, engineering, and mathematics (STEM) academic disciplines.
 Prominent careers for professional mathematicians include mathematics teacher or professor, statistician, actuary, financial analyst, economist, accountant, commodity trader, or computer consultant.

 Archaeological evidence shows that instruction in mathematics occurred as early as the second millennium BCE in ancient Babylonia.
 Comparable evidence has been unearthed for scribal mathematics training in the ancient Near East and then for the Greco-Roman world starting around 300 BCE.
-The oldest known mathematics textbook is the Rhind papyrus, dated from c.
+The oldest known mathematics textbook is the Rhind papyrus, dating from c.
 1650 BCE in Egypt.
 Due to a scarcity of books, mathematical teachings in ancient India were communicated using memorized oral tradition since the Vedic period (c.
 1500).
 In Imperial China during the Tang dynasty (618–907 CE), a mathematics curriculum was adopted for the civil service exam to join the state bureaucracy.

 Following the Dark Ages, mathematics education in Europe was provided by religious schools as part of the Quadrivium.
-Formal instruction in pedagogy began with Jesuit schools in the 16th and 17th century.
-Most mathematical curricula remained at a basic and practical level until the nineteenth century, when it began to flourish in France and Germany.
 The oldest journal addressing instruction in mathematics was L'Enseignement Mathématique, which began publication in 1899.
 The Western advancements in science and technology led to the establishment of centralized education systems in many nation-states, with mathematics as a core componentinitially for its military applications.
 While the content of courses varies, in the present day nearly all countries teach mathematics to students for significant amounts of time.

 During school, mathematical capabilities and positive expectations have a strong association with career interest in the field.
-Extrinsic factors such as feedback motivation by teachers, parents, and peer groups can influence the level of interest in mathematics.
+Extrinsic factors such as feedback and motivation by teachers, parents, and peer groups can influence the level of interest in mathematics.
 Some students studying mathematics may develop an apprehension or fear about their performance in the subject.
-This is known as mathematical anxiety, and is considered the most prominent of the disorders impacting academic performance.
+This is known as mathematical anxiety, and it is considered the most prominent of the disorders impacting academic performance.
 Mathematical anxiety can develop due to various factors such as parental and teacher attitudes, social stereotypes, and personal traits.
-Help to counteract the anxiety can come from changes in instructional approaches, by interactions with parents and teachers, and by tailored treatments for the individual.
+Help to counteract the anxiety can come from changes in instructional approaches, interactions with parents and teachers, and tailored treatments for the individual.